Digital-Gravy/automatic.css-docs/docs/typography/marker-classes.md

 - List item 2
 - Listen item 3

-Here’s a list with `.marker--action` applied, which changes the bullets to the website’s action color (note that action color is now deprecated).
+Here’s a list with `.marker--primary` applied, which changes the bullets to the website’s primary color (note that action color is now deprecated).

 - List item 1
 - List item 2